-In the case of supercharged engines, the number of parameters which influence the TCE becomes increasingly higher.
-As a result, the effort to achieve combinations of parameters which maximize the TCE of the real ICE cycle becomes much more difficult.
-For these reasons, ideal models of the V,p,T-Seiliger and -Atkinson cycles are developed.
+In the case of supercharged engines, the number of parameters which influence the TCE becomes much higher.
+As a consequence, the effort to achieve combinations of parameters which maximize the TCE of real ICE cycle becomes much more difficult.
+For these reasons, ideal models of the V,p,T-Seiliger and -Atkinson cycles are developed for this purpose (see Appendix).

-The TCE of the Atkinson cycle implemented in supercharged engines with asymmetrical crank drive is more than 25% greater and the IMEP is more than 70% higher than that of the Seiliger cycle, while meeting the same mechanical and thermal limits in both cycles.
+The TCE of the Atkinson cycle implemented at supercharged engines with asymmetrical crank drive is more than 25% better and the IMEP exceeds by more than 70% that of the Seiliger cycle, while meeting the same mechanical and thermal limits in both cycles.

-The implementation of the Atkinson cycle by means of the asymmetrical crank drive has the disadvantage that at part loads - because of the very extensive expansion - the cycle stops being feasible, i.e. the pressure at the end of expansion becomes lower than the ambient pressure.
-For this reason, an asymmetrical crank mechanism is needed which also enables the variation of the VCR.
+The implementation of the Atkinson cycle by means of the asymmetrical crank drive has the disadvantage that at part loads - because of the very extensive expansion - the cycle stops being feasible, i.e. the pressure at the end of expansion becomes lower than the ambient pressure (see Appendix, Requirements for cycle realization).
+For this reason, an asymmetrical crank mechanism which also enables the variation of the VCR is needed.

-Such a crank mechanism makes it possible to realize Atkinson cycles for part loads even with stoichiometric AFR and without throttling.
+With such a crank mechanism it is possible to realize Atkinson cycles for part loads even with stoichiometric AFR and without throttling.